 The easiest solution to not getting wet enough is to use lube.
 However, some people think that needing lube means something is wrong.
 It doesn’t.
 It’s perfectly normal.
 In fact, we recommend using lube even if you don’t think you need to.

 Personal lubricant is also wonderful when you started out wet, but your sex session has lasted longer than expected.
-You might find that you’re able to come multiple times once you’ve added a little moisture after your first orgasm.
+You might find that you’re able to climax multiple times once you’ve added a little moisture after your first orgasm.

 Discover how to have multiple orgasms.